 The band features Matheus Nova (bass), well known for his collaborations and contributions to projects with Antonio Forcione, Ed Motta, Saravah Soul and Jazzinho; Marius Rodrigues (drums) deep knowledge of grooves from all over the planet has helped him contribute to a large catalogue of folk, fusion, pop, jazz as well as Brazilian recording projects.

-The live band works as either a trio, quartet or quintet.
+There are trio, quartet or quintet versions of this project.
 The guitar, bass and drums combination puts a variety of groove sources through the blender: from David Bowie tunes to Marcos Valle and Joao Donato; original tunes have been forged from flavours of Ghanaian hilife, Brazilian baiao and desert blues from Mali as well as jazz references from Jim Hall to Tony Williams to Sonny Sharrock and Pharaoh Sanders.

-The project also often features the amazing Maurizio Ravalico (percussion) and Rowland Sutherland (flutes).
-Rowland’s incredibly varied flute textures and lines together with Maurizio’s self-designed sonic universe and openness to free exploration push the quintet to more spontaneous musical territory.
-The quartet (Dawson, Nova, Rodrigues, Ravalico) follows a similar road to spontaneity with a slightly rockier edge….
+The band often features the amazing Maurizio Ravalico (percussion) and Rowland Sutherland (flutes) both of whom have amazing musical pedigrees.
+Rowland’s flute textures and lines together with Maurizio’s self-designed sonic universe and openness to free exploration push the quintet to more spontaneous musical territory peppered with true roots grooves – ‘Agharta’ meets Ebo Taylor.
+The quartet (Dawson, Nova, Rodrigues, Ravalico) follows a similar road to spontaneity with a slightly rockier edge.

 Phil Dawson – guitars